 Building on our learning from Covid-19, the development of the Poole Hospital site involves the provision of better long-term rest and well-being spaces, to support our staff and ensure they feel valued.
 This will include a major upgrade of staff shower and changing facilities.
-In addition, we have recently completed the refurbishment of the hospital's Dolphin Restaurant with a wider selection of food and a far more appealing environment, to support those working within or attending such a busy hospital.
-The scheme included the provision of new tables, upgraded decoration and a dedicated soft seating area as an area to relax.
+In addition, we are refurbishing the hospital's Dolphin Restaurant with a wider selection of food and a far more appealing environment, to support those working within or attending such a busy hospital.
+The scheme includes the provision of new tables, upgraded decoration and a dedicated soft seating area as an area to relax.

-Finally, with the maternity services moving into the BEACH in Royal Bournemouth Hospital, there is potential to convert the St Mary's site into key worker housing, improving support to new staff and staff from overseas coming to work in the local NHS.
+Finally, with the maternity services moving into the MCEC in Royal Bournemouth Hospital, there is potential to convert the St Mary's site into key worker housing, improving support to new staff and staff from overseas coming to work in the local NHS.
 Developing this site to meet the need for housing for NHS staff is an excellent opportunity to attract and retain staff.